rbiegacz/Udacity-CarND/CarND-Traffic-Sign-Classifier-Project-master/writeup.md

 Expected label for a sign #5: Speed limit (70km/h)

-Selected label: Speed limit (80km/h) [INCORRECT]
+Selected label: Dangerous curve to the left [INCORRECT]

-Predicted labels: ['Speed limit (80km/h)', 'Right-of-way at the next intersection', 'Go straight or right', 'Ahead only', 'Speed limit (60km/h)']
+Predicted labels: ['Dangerous curve to the left', 'Speed limit (70km/h)', 'No passing', 'Traffic signals', 'Turn right ahead']

-SoftMax Probabilities:  0.991463 0.003396 0.003385 0.000765 0.000595
+SoftMax Probabilities:  0.772409 0.156971 0.070562 0.000058 0.000000

-IMAGE 6: based on softmax prob, model is pretty sure that this label is a correct one for this image.
+IMAGE 6: based on softmax prob, model is pretty sure about "Dangerous curve to the left" label.
+The correct label is on the second position.

 ![alt text][image10]